electron-webapps/meteor-electron/README.md

   <dd>Must be set to enable auto-updates on Mac.</dd>
   <dt>appSrcDir</dt>
   <dd>A directory of code to use instead of meteor-electron's default application, relative to your
   app's project directory.
-See [warning](#q-if-i-cant-modify-the-main-process-file-how-can-i-create-new-browser-windows-set-app-notifications-and-all-the-other-awesome-native-functionality-that-electron-gives-me) below.</dd>
+See <a href="#q-if-i-cant-modify-the-main-process-file-how-can-i-create-new-browser-windows-set-app-notifications-and-all-the-other-awesome-native-functionality-that-electron-gives-me">warning</a>) below.</dd>
 </dl>

 ## Electron-specific code